What is eating disorder therapy?

 Interpersonal psychotherapy

-Interpersonal psychotherapy is a treatment modality that addresses issues with someone's social interactions and personal relationships, which may be contributing to disordered eating behaviors.
-It's also often used when someone is going through a period of grief or transition—after losing a loved one, getting a divorce, or becoming a parent, for example.
+More broadly, IPT is also often used when someone is going through a period of grief or transition—after losing a loved one, getting a divorce, or becoming a parent, for example.

 Self-help or guided self-help therapy

-Self-guided therapy for eating disorders is much as it sounds, coming with a workbook, app, or other pre-planned programs for someone to follow independently.
-Still, patients are usually also given information or opportunities to contact therapists or other program followers.
+Self-guided therapy for eating disorders is much as it sounds, coming with a workbook, app, or other pre-planned program for someone to follow independently.
+Many of these programs are based off of CBT, as this approach to eating disorder therapy is generally considered effective and already has a very structured design.

 You may also be interested in: